It's not just something that your grandpa uses. Here's how to use it.

-In fact, next time you leaf through an online shopping catalogue you might be surprised at how big the men's talcum powder section is.
+In fact, next time you leaf through an online shopping catalogue you might be surprised at how big the men's talcum and body powder section is.

 Everything from scented to bare-bones, from sensitive skin to extra-strength.

 If you are just looking for bare-bones protection, you can't really go wrong with any of the traditional brands such as Gold Bond, Clubman or Burt's Bees.

 However, if you want to take it up a notch, I would recommend Balla.

 However, before you get the best, you need to learn how to use talc or body powder.

 And that is where a lot of men go wrong.

 Luckily, this short article will point you in the right direction.